 There are two types of fixed purchase tariffs for biomethane injected into natural gas networks.

 Biogas: Most production today comes from crops and animal manure

 This section is about the use of biogas in the industry for the purpose of energy creation (heat and electricity) and/or non-transport fuel that can be released back into the grid for general public use.

 Biogas is produced via a process called anaerobic digestion (AD), which results in the production of numerous gases that can then be burnt to produce energy.
-Anaerobic digestion is the breakdown of various plant and animal material (known as biomass) by bacteria in an oxygen-free environment.
-For example, the waste plant material is sealed in an airtight container, then bacteria is added, which is encouraged to multiply and grow, releasing methane and other gases as the by-product of the process.
+Anaerobic digestion is the breakdown of various plant and animal materials (known as biomass) by bacteria in an oxygen-free environment.
+For example, the waste plant material is sealed in an airtight container, and then bacteria is added, which is encouraged to multiply and grow, releasing methane and other gases as the by-product of the process.

 In addition, there are other by-products produced in the process which are rich in nutrients and can be used as fertiliser.
 The inputs in the process can be any number of biomass materials including any of the following: food waste, energy crops, crop residues, slurry and manure.
-In practice the process can take on waste from households, supermarkets and industry, therefore reducing the waste that goes to landfill.
+In practice the process can take on waste from households, supermarkets and industry, therefore reducing the waste that goes to landfills.

 Most of the biogas produced today goes to the power sector